liyanboy74/convert-gregorian-to-persian-calander/README.md

-# Convert Gregorian to Persian Calander
+# Convert Gregorian to Persian Calendar

-Convert Gregorian date to Persian Calander using C language.
+Convert Gregorian date to Persian Calendar using C language.

 ## Download